Kannon Day CeremonySunday, January 12, 2020 | 9:00 a.m. – 11:00 a.m. Place: Vermont Zen Center | 480 Thomas Rd | Shelburne, VT

 Home Altar Figures—There will be a special altar for Kannon figures from your home altars.
 Important: Please bring them to the Center on the Saturday workday prior to the ceremony.
 It is a wonderful way to honor your bodhisattva.

-Workday—On Saturday, January 16 at 9 a.m there will be a work period to prepare for the ceremony.
+Workday—On Thursday evening and Saturday, January 11 at 10 a.m there will be work periods to prepare for the ceremony.
 Please join us if you can.

-Donation—As a concrete expression of compassion, please bring a monetary donation for Harbor Place, which provides temporary housing for those in need.
+Donation—As a concrete expression of compassion, please bring a monetary donation for COTS which provides temporary housing for those in need.
 Checks should be made out to the Zen Center, so that we can present one donation from the Sangha.

 The celebration of Kannon Day affords us a way to express our boundless gratitude to the Bodhisattva of Compassion for her ceaseless, wondrous help.
 We hope you will join us on this special day.